akspa0/WhisperBite/memory-bank/productContext.md

 *   **Address common diarization inaccuracies with an optional refinement step.**
 *   Generate detailed and usable outputs.
 *   **Allow users to control the verbosity of output (e.g., word extraction, sound detection).**
 *   Offer flexibility through optional processing steps and model choices.

+## Recent Regression & Lessons
+- A bug in the VAD output format (tuples vs dicts) broke CLAP, diarization chunking, and all downstream outputs.
+- **Lesson:** All pipeline utility functions must return type-consistent, schema-validated outputs (e.g., dicts with 'start'/'end' keys).
+- Output parity with the legacy implementation is required before further modularization or feature work.